pxinyi/Dirchelet-Process-and-MCMC/README.md

 # Dirchelet-Process-and-MCMC

-This folder target at the simulation and inference of direchlet mixed guassian model.
+This folders target at the simulation and inference of direchlet mixed guassian model.

 The Normal-inverse-Wishart distribution is used as the prior and the data is located in Rˆ2 with determined parameters.
 The standard Gibbs sampling method in the article is used for inference.